-The Avispa copper - molybdenum project consists of 13,200 hectares of 100% owned exploration mining concessions located in the Atacama Desert of northern Chile.
+The Avispa copper - molybdenum project consists of 17,000 hectares of 100% owned exploration mining concessions located in the Atacama Desert of northern Chile.
 The project is highly prospective and is situated within the defined north to south trending Palaeocene - Eocene Cu-Mo porphyry belt of northern Chile.
-Avispa is located 40 km west of the Chuquicamata copper mine, the world's largest open pit copper mine, and 40 km north of BHP's Spence Cu-Mo mine and KGHM's Sierra Gorda Cu-Mo mine (Figures 3 & 4).
+Avispa is located 40 km west of the Chuquicamata copper mine, the world's largest open pit copper mine, and 40 km north of BHP's Spence Cu-Mo mine and KGHM's Sierra Gorda Cu-Mo mine (Figures 2 & 3).

-The Company increased its footprint in the area by submitting 14 new applications on April 21 covering an additional 3,800 hectares and when awarded the Avispa project would total 17,000 hectares of exploration mining concessions.
+The Company increased its footprint in the area by submitting 14 new applications on April 21 covering an additional 3,800 hectares and now totaling 17,000 hectares of exploration mining concessions.
 The Company is looking to further extending its tenement holding at Avispa based analysis of previous work and remote sensing work undertaken in the area.